 - Games Thursdays at 5 pm: Hudson Park Library Chess and Games Chess, Checkers, Battleship and other classic board and strategy games.
 Beginners welcome.
 Hudson Park Library, 66 Leroy Street.
 People can bring their own games or use what’s available at the library.
 Chess lessons for new learners also available.
 Hudson Park Library, 66 Leroy Street.
 Free.

 - Kids Fridays at 3:30 pm: Board Games For ages 4 and up at Jefferson Market Library, 425 Sixth Avenue.
 Free.

 - Music Fridays 4:30-5:30: Sing Time Sessions Eve Zanni, jazz artist and Somatic Voice teacher will help you to sing out with live piano accompaniment, vocal warm-ups, rhythmic body movement, ear training and improvisation.
 No Experience Necessary.
 Westbeth Community Room, 55 Bethune Street.
 Free.

-- Book Swap Saturdays at 11 am, Hudson Park Library, 66 Leroy Street.
+- Book and Jigsaw Puzzle Swap Saturdays at 11 am, Hudson Park Library, 66 Leroy Street.